Bug Out Bag

 Recommended Bug Out Bag Backpacks

 Kelty is another well-known manufacturer of backpacks.
-The Kelty Redwing 44 is a little on the small side, but it would certainly work.
+The Redwing 44 is a little on the small side, but it would certainly work.
 It’s size also makes it less conspicuous compared to other hiking packs that are much larger.
 A bug out bag this size could be a great pack for an older child or a small woman.

-This Teton pack is 55 liters and is the most affordable pack we’re looking at in this article at right around $60.
+This Teton pack is 55 liters and is the most affordable backpack we’re looking at in this article at right around $60.
 The Teton Scout 3400 represents a sweet spot for cost, durability, and size.
 It’s fully adjustable and pretty close in size to the Osprey.
 Something like this is what I’d recommend to anyone looking to build a new bug out bag.

-About the same size as the Kelty, the 5.11 Tactical RUSH72 has a ton of MOLLE webbing on the outside which allows for expansion if you really need it.
+The 5.11 Tactical RUSH72 has a ton of MOLLE webbing on the outside which allows for expansion if you really need it.
 Being on the tactical side of backpacks, it’s made of stronger, heavier material than the other packs and comes in several different subdued colors and camo patterns.

 How to Pack Your Bug Out Bag

-To keep your pack as stable as possible, load the heaviest gear next to your back and centered in the middle of the pack like the drawing above shows.
+To keep your pack as stable as possible, load the heaviest gear next to your back and centered in the middle of the pack like the image above shows.
 Pack your lightest equipment in the bottom of your backpack with the medium weight loaded at the top and outer parts of the bag.

 Fill in all empty space and use any internal tie-downs to secure your items in place.
 This prevents the load from shifting in your pack and it will allow you to fit more items into it.